lambdv/ParametricTransformer/README.md

 # Parametric Transformer
-> computation engine for genshin impact damage/stat calculation and optimization.
+> framework for genshin impact damage/stat calculation and optimization.
- PT provides abstraction to model stats tables, algorithms for stat/gearing optimization and a framework for character damage-per-rotation calculation.
+>

 ## Installation
  1. **Clone The Repository**